khoitnm/practice-spring-graceful-shutdown/pro-00-web-server/README.md

 Similar to the previous testing, this time, we'll trigger this request (by using Browser): http://localhost:8080/long-run-request/async

-Then again, go to the terminal, press `Ctrl-C` to stop it.
+Then again, go to the terminal, press `Ctrl-C` to stop it when the request is still processing.